RESPIRATORY CLINIC UPDATE: UPDATED 10/13/20

 - Travel screening protocols have been activated, and any individual who

-meets the criteria established by the CDC is placed in isolation and local
+meets the criteria established by the CDC is placed in isolation, and

 - We are also carefully monitoring supply chain issues to ensure adequate